Josh-Batt/Josh-Batt/README.md

 ### :books: Competing in Kaggle competitions, Hackathons and personal side projects to continue skillset growth

 ### :chart: Hope to bring my ML knowledge to the right company.

-Please get in touch if you have an A.I. based project in mind, or you are a company looking for a data scientist.
+### :zap: Please get in touch if you have an A.I. based project in mind, or you are a company looking for a data scientist.

+### :email: Email: josh.batt@gmail.com